 7. Deliver for Mobile Customers

 Mobile phones have become a go-to device for shopping online.
-It’s therefore paramount to build mobile product pages with flawless UX that facilitates sales.
-From intuitive navigation to a lack of clutter to fast load times, the mobile consumer expects a flawless user experience.
+It’s, therefore, paramount to build mobile product pages with flawless UX that facilitates sales.
+The mobile consumer expects a flawless user experience from intuitive navigation to a lack of clutter to fast load times.
 Faced with a bad one, 64% of shoppers are less likely to make another purchase from the same store.